blakepell/AvalonMudClient/README.md

  - Macros
  - LUA (LUA can be inlined as alias or trigger commands with extended UI commands exposed)
  - Colored syntax editor for LUA
+ - 4K monitor support / responsive UI design.
+ - Touch screen friendly.
+ - SQLite Database Builtin with each profile.
+ - Profiles can be used for multiple characters (any trigger or alias can be set to only run for certain characters)
  - Directions support
  - Global variable support in and outside of LUA that persists beyond mud sessions (Avalon also has temp variable support).
- - Plugin ability (extend Avalon by writing your own C# plugins)
+ - Plugin ability (extend Avalon by writing your own C# or Lua plugins)
  - Opinionated UI with terminals for the main content as well as different communication types.
  - Custom scraping that can be easily turned on and off via hash commands/LUA and then piped to variables (imagine an alias that scraped notes into a database for posterity, etc.).